Tylenol Pediatric Dosage Calculator

 Daily Safety Limits

 The results include a strict 24-hour cap, usually 75 mg/kg or 4,000 mg.
-Never exceed this total amount in one day, as it poses a serious risk of liver damage.
+Never exceed this total amount in one day, as it poses a serious statistical association with liver damage.

 Always wait at least 4 hours between doses and monitor your child closely for improvement.